joel-epstein/rc-gitops-examples3/README.md

 ### Creating a project scaffold

 `greymatter init` also supports creating an empty project.
-This includes an edge node, an inputs file, a greymatter.io sync manifest, and a prefetched greymattter.io v1.8 dependencies.
+This includes an edge node, a globals file, a greymatter.io sync manifest, and a prefetched greymattter.io v1.8 dependencies.
 Try running the following:
 ```
 greymatter init --dir project myproject